Injured by Someone Driving a Ryder Rental Truck? Your Accident Case Works a Bit Differently than Most Others.

 According to federal government statistics, Ryder trucks were involved in 1,083 collisions between 2016 and 2018.
 Of those crashes, 16 involved at least one fatality, while an additional 350 wrecks led to one or more people being injured.
 Unsurprisingly, since the trucks aren't being driven by professional drivers, Ryder trucks tend to be involved in accidents at a higher rate than comparably sized fleets that drive a similar number of miles.
 This isn't to say that Ryder necessarily does anything to contribute to this problem, but anytime you put inexperienced drivers behind the wheel of large trucks, the chances of something going wrong increase.

-Who Is to Blame When a Ryder Truck Crashes, Rider or the Rental Driver?
+Who Carries Insurance for Ryder Truck Crashes?
+Ryder or the Rental Driver?

 Federal and state laws require that commercial vehicles (as determined by vehicle weight) carry more insurance than regular passenger cars.
 This makes sense, since the amount of damage a larger vehicle can do is much greater than what a smaller automobile is capable of inflicting in similar circumstances.